plabayo/rama/ffi/apple/examples/transparent_proxy/README.md

 Both modes use the real system-extension product type.
 Developer mode uses the plain `app-proxy-provider` entitlement payload, while distribution mode switches the same entitlement template to `app-proxy-provider-systemextension`.

-At runtime, the container app menu includes `Rotate CA`, which deletes the CA material from the System Keychain and restarts the proxy.
-The sysext generates a fresh CA on the next startup.
+At runtime, the container app menu includes `Rotate CA` — which mints a fresh CA and swaps it in live over XPC without restarting the proxy (falling back to wiping the stored blobs, so the next start regenerates, when the proxy is inactive) — and `Clear CA`, which uninstalls trust and wipes the stored CA material so the sysext regenerates a fresh CA on its next startup.

 ## Signing Setup